-- 10) There is a need to have 2 328 officials to operate the 291 ambulances needed for the current population of the Free State Province.
-The filling of all posts will be aligned to the available budget. - 11) Lack of a structured training on PSI's management leads to non-adherence to the policy. - 12) Representative of the Occupational health and Safety division operates on an ad-hoc basis.
+- 10) There is a need to have 2 328 officials to operate the 291 ambulances needed for the current population of the Free State Province. - 11) Lack of a structured training on PSI's management leads to non-adherence to the policy. - 12) Representative of the Occupational health and Safety division operates on an ad-hoc basis.